amandayamasaki/community_coding/day5/README.md

 #### ACTIVITY

-## QUIZ APP
+## CTA BUS TRACKER APP
-Create a quiz app that will check if user input is right or not.
+Create an app that will make an API call to the CTA Bus Tracker API

 #### REQUIREMENTS
-- Use loops, arrays and random().
 - Use functions to generate HTML dynamically on the page when a button is pushed.
-- Code a way to check and see if user input is right.
+- Make an API call & have the resulting data populate the page.

 #### SAMPLE WEBSITE
 - edit the source code :